orsonteodoro/muslx32/README.txt

 muslx32 (musl libc and x32 abi) overlay for Gentoo Linux You need use crossdev to build this.
 Crossdev is used to build the cross-compile toolchain.
 Use the cross-compile toolchain to build system.
 Use the system to build world.

+Some patches for musl libc and x32 came from Alpine Linux (Natanael Copa), Void Linux, debian x32 port (Adam Borowski), .... (will update this list)

 Expected Repositories and priorities:

 gentoo